Please note that Tapas no longer supports Internet Explorer.

 “Confluence?”

 Overall, such a task of explanation didn’t seem too difficult.
-After all, even within the Outer Realms, there existed worlds that remained mostly– or entirely– isolated from the rest of the Outer Realms.
-For the frequently traveling adventurer, coming across such people wasn’t too uncommon.
+After all, even within the Outer Realms, there existed worlds that remained mostly, or even entirely, isolated from the others.
+For the frequently traveling adventurer, coming across people from such worlds wasn’t too uncommon.

 “C’mon, let’s go,” Irin beckoned Elena as he vanished into the light.